paladin-projects/partsurfer/README.md

  * When run with `-s` option, all other arguments are considered HPE serial numbers
  * When run with `-p` option, all other arguments are considered HPE product numbers
- * Whern run with `-n` option, all other argumetns are considered HPE part numbers
+ * When run with `-n` option, all other argumetns are considered HPE part numbers